ornl-sava/nv/paper/UseCase.md

 arbitrary code, an incorrectly configured Windows file sharing software, weak secure shell (SSH) keys and a Samba server that is vulnerable to buffer overflow attacks.

-The Nessus Visualization draws the administrators attention to the most grievous security holes by using a darker colored rectangle.
+The Nessus Vulnerability Visualization draws the administrators attention to the most grievous security holes by using a darker colored rectangle.
 In this example the Ubuntu workstations are darkly colored because the group contains two machines with gaping vulnerabilities.
 The system also draws the administrators